SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 of `V` must be used.
 The >99% is measured over a month (1% is 7.2h/month).

 Note that CPUs should use latest microcode to protect against CPU vulnerabilities (Spectre, Meltdown, L1TF, etc.).
+In particular,

-Microcode must be updated within less than a month of a new release; for CVSS scores above 8, providers should do it in less than a week.
+- microcode must be updated within less than a month of a new release; for CVSS scores above 8, providers should do it in less than a week.
-The provider should enable at least all mitigations that are enabled by default in the Linux kernel and the KVM hypervisor.
-CPUs that are susceptible to L1TF (intel x86 pre Cascade Lake) should switch off hyperthreading OR (in the future) use core scheduling implementations that are deemed to be secure by the SCS security team.
+- all mitigations that are enabled by default in the Linux kernel and the KVM hypervisor should be enabled,
+- CPUs that are susceptible to L1TF (intel x86 pre Cascade Lake) should have hyperthreading disabled OR (in the future) use core scheduling implementations that are deemed to be secure by the SCS security team.

+That is to say, except when the suffix `i` is used, the provider commits itself to implement the appropriate mitigations if and when they become available, within the timeframes mentioned above.

-If microcode updates needed for mitigation are lacking for longer than a month, default kernel/hypervisor mitigations are disabled or hyperthreading is enabled despite the CPU being susceptible to L1TF, the flavors must declare themselves insecure with the `i` suffix (see below).
+Alternatively, if this commitment is not opportune -- i.e., microcode updates needed for mitigation are lacking for longer than a month, default kernel/hypervisor mitigations are disabled, or hyperthreading is enabled despite the CPU being susceptible to L1TF --, the flavors must be declared insecure with the `i` suffix (see below).

 #### Higher oversubscription